livecycle/preevy/README.md

 #### Project Compose files

-Just like with the `docker compose` CLI, you can use the global `--file | -f` command line argument to specify path(s) for the Compose file.
+Just like with the `docker compose` CLI, you can use the global `--file | -f` command line argument to specify the path(s) for the Compose file.
 If not specified, the [default loading order](https://docs.docker.com/compose/reference/#use--f-to-specify-name-and-path-of-one-or-more-compose-files) is used.
 Multiple files are [supported](https://docs.docker.com/compose/extends/#multiple-compose-files).

 #### Preevy-specific Compose file

 In addition to the project compose files, an optional Preevy-specific Compose file can be used.
 Preevy attempts to load files named `compose.preevy.yaml`, `compose.preevy.yml`, `docker-compose.preevy.yaml` or `docker-compose.preevy.yml`.
-If one of these exists, it is loaded BEFORE the project compose file(s).
-The name of the Preevy-specific compose file can be overriden by spefcifying the argument `--system-compose-file`.
+If one of these exists, it is loaded BEFORE the project composes file(s).
+The name of the Preevy-specific compose file can be overridden by specifying the argument `--system-compose-file`.

 ### `x-preevy`: Preevy-specific configuration in the Compose file(s)